sellavn/CS-499-Capstone-Project/enhancement-three/README.md

 ## Config

-Not many features currently, but mainly to edit default path and store technical details
+Configure logging, see program info, and default CSV path

 Edit `config.ini` file to change these settings: